Resources for Courses and Research

 MPES Student Handbook

-This guide is especially helpful at the beginning of your project planning phase by providing reflection questions that connect the who (community partnerships, defined audiences, etc.) with the what (the format, rhetoric, and content of your final deliverable) while centering equity and asset-based approaches to research.
+This guide is especially helpful at the beginning of your project planning phase by providing reflection questions that connect the who (community partnerships, defined audiences, etc.) with the what (the format, rhetoric, and content of your final deliverable).
 This document also includes logistical guidance such as project planning templates, instructions for how to format materials for printing at the Media Lab, and more.

 Read the handbook (requires Harvard Key)